Content Ops at Scale: A Framework for B2B SEO That Actually Works

 - Mapping your existing content against your keyword universe to identify uncovered topics

-- Analyzing SERP results for your target keywords — if the top-ranking content is thin, outdated, or poorly written, that’s an opportunity
+- Analyzing SERP results for your target keywords.
+If the top-ranking content is thin, outdated, or poorly written, that’s an opportunity.

 - Looking at “People Also Ask” and related searches for angles that existing content doesn’t address